-If your mortgage debt is sold and you get an ownership transfer notice, this does not necessarily mean that the servicing rights to the mortgage were also sold or that you will get a new servicer.
-But if your mortgage loan is transferred to a new servicer, your current servicer the new servicer must, if your case is a typical one, each provide you with a notice.
+If your mortgage debt is sold and you get an ownership transfer notice, this doesn't necessarily mean that the servicing rights to the mortgage were also sold or that you'll get a new servicer.
+But if your mortgage loan is transferred to a new servicer, your current servicer and the new servicer must, if your case is a typical one, each provide you with a notice.

 In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.
 (12 C.F.R. § 1024.33).

-Under federal law, you are allotted a 60-day period starting on the servicing transfer date during which you can still send your mortgage payments to the old servicer rather than the new servicer—even though the new servicer is the proper recipient.
-During this time, you won’t be assessed a late fee and your payment will not be reported late to the credit bureaus if the old servicer receives your payment on or before the payment due date, including any grace period you get under the mortgage loan documents.
+Under federal law, you're allotted a 60-day period starting on the servicing transfer date during which you can still send your mortgage payments to the old servicer rather than the new servicer—even though the new servicer is the proper recipient.
+During this time, you won’t be assessed a late fee and your payment won't be reported late to the credit bureaus if the old servicer receives your payment on or before the payment due date, including any grace period you get under the mortgage loan documents.
 (12 C.F.R. § 1024.33).